-The Scenic Drive is open daily from 6AM until 8PM throughout spring.
+The Scenic Drive is open daily from 6AM until 8PM throughout spring & summer.
 The Visitor Center is open daily from 8AM until 4:30PM throughout the year.

 Weekends (Saturdays and Sundays) tend to be particularly busy, with peak visitation hours between 10AM to 4PM.
 Plan on arriving early to avoid the crowds, long lines, limited parking, and temporary closures.

 Southern Nevada Conservancy and the Bureau of Land Management have put together a full spring calendar of educational events.
 These educational programs are led by Red Rock Canyon naturalists and are free to join (the entrance fee still applies for programs at the Visitor Center and along the Scenic Drive).

 Come visit Red Rock Canyon and:

 To find out program types & dates, please click on our “Events” tab and scroll to see our interpretive program offerings throughout the winter.
 For more information about our programs or to register, please call 702-515-5367.

 Visitors to Red Rock Canyon National Conservation Area should keep the following safety tips in mind:

 ∗ Be aware of the forecast.
 While most March days in the Mojave Desert are sunny, that doesn’t rule out the chance of wind, rain, and even snow storms.
 Avoid outdoor activities during these storms.
 Red Rock Canyon’s forecast can be found here: National Weather Service